 - Standing burns 20 percent more calories which means you will likely tire more quickly during the day.

 So is a standing desk right for you?
-Only you can decide based on the pros and cons we listed as well as your job and individual preferences.
+We asked this question to Austin Chiropractic services and according to them, only a user can decide based on the pros and cons listed above as well as your job and individual preferences.
 The one thing that can be certain is that no matter what desk you choose – a traditional desk or a standing desk – you need to switch it up throughout the day.
 You shouldn’t be sitting all day and you shouldn’t be standing all day either.
 Try to work both into your daily routine so you can enjoy more health benefits and avoid the consequences.